olivercaine/express-typescript-boilerplate/README [extended].md

 APIs which have the `@Authorized` on them require requests to contain an `Authorization` header for them to be accepted.

-For exmaple, To make a request to [/api/users](http://localhost:3001/api/users) using username "bruce" and password "1234", then "bruce:1234" needs to be sent as a Base64 encoded string in the header, e.g.
+For example, To make a request to [/api/users](http://localhost:3001/api/users) using username "bruce" and password "1234", then "bruce:1234" needs to be sent as a Base64 encoded string in the header, e.g.

 `Authorization: Basic YnJ1Y2U6MTIzNA==`